tyron-pretorius/zapier/content_upload/README.md

-To get a walkthrough explanation of the code in each of these files visit ?utm_source=organic&utm_medium=github&utm_source=content_upload
+To get a walkthrough explanation of the code in each of these files visit https://theworkflowpro.com/dropbox-marketo-rebrandly-airtable-zapier/?utm_source=organic&utm_medium=github&utm_source=content_upload